-Week 3 RECOMMENDED DEADLINE ONLY: by 12 noon on Friday (10 May 2024) : Draft of one full chapter of thesis to be submitted to supervisor for comment Week 3 or [Exact time and date TBC]: The thesis workshops are an opportunity to present your work in 4 progress to a small group of your peers and a member of RSC staff, who will provide feedback on the subject matter, structure and general comments on your work.
-Week 5 RECOMMENDED DEADLINE ONLY: by 12 noon on Friday (24 May 2024) : Full draft of thesis to be submitted to supervisor for comment.
+Week 3 RECOMMENDED DEADLINE ONLY: by 12 noon on Friday (16 May 2025) : Draft of one full chapter of thesis to be submitted to supervisor for comment Week 3/4 Thesis Workshops [Exact time and date TBC]: These are an opportunity to present your work in progress to a small group of your peers and a member of RSC staff, who will provide feedback on the subject matter, structure and general comments on your work.
+Week 5 RECOMMENDED DEADLINE ONLY: by 12 noon on Friday (30 May 2025) : Full draft of thesis to be submitted to supervisor for comment.
 Only your supervisor should be asked to read a draft of your thesis.
 You may consult other members of staff for a discussion on a specific aspect of your work, but only with your supervisor's approval.
 This will ensure that the RSC is fair to all students and will prevent assessors from reading your work in advance.
-Week 8 Final submission of thesis to Examination Schools by 12 noon BST on Thursday (14 June 2024).
+Week 8 Final submission of thesis to Examination Schools by 12 noon BST on Thursday (19 June 2025).